jjcapellan/SIXDB/README.md

 //
 // Updates the salary of all records where department is manufacturing and age > 30.
-// Here a conditionObject array is used as query.
+// Here a conditional expression is used as query.
 The index is null so all the store object is queried.
 //
 mydb.update.records(
     'southFactory',                                                     // Object store name
     null,                                                               // Index name is null so query can't be a single value
-    [                                                                   // Query.
-In this case a conditionObject[] {keyPath: 'department', cond: '=', value: 'manufacturing'},     // {keyPath: 'age', cond: '>', value: 30}                          //
-    ],
+    'department = "manufacturing" & age > 30',                          // query
     {salary: 1300},                                                     // Object with the new values myErrorCallback                                                     // Optional function to handle errors );